MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-role-template.md

     - The Familyname property values should indicate the contents of the virtual hard disk, including the Windows Server release and edition.
 The Readme file of the Gallery Resource should include appropriate Familyname values.
     Release property values must conform to the Microsoft Azure versioning scheme of n.n.n.n.
 Examples include 1.0.0.0 and 1.0.0.1.

-2. Set the property using the VMM console, or PowerShell.
+2. Set the property using the VMM console or PowerShell.
 The following example shows how to set the virtual hard disk MyVirtualHardDisk to a Familyname **Windows Server 2012 Datacenter**, and the Release property to **1.0.0.0**.
-Your cmdlet with replace values with one of the values in the Readme file.
+Your cmdlet will replace values with one of the values in the Readme file.

 ```
 $myVHD = Get-SCVirtualHardDisk | where {$_.Name –eq 'MyVirtualHardDisk.vhd'}